denvercal1234GitHub/TCRClone_NumericalSummary/README.md

 `ctaa_analysis_result$Unique %>% dplyr::filter(Cluster == "T1")`

-***To report how many clone(s) that are shared from this cluster with each of other clusters, the sequences of the clone(s) shared, and how many time it occurs in the receiving cluster***
+***To report how many clone(s) that are shared from this cluster with each of other clusters, the sequences of the clone(s) shared, and how many time it occurs in the receiving cluster.
+If this clone is shared by more than 1 cluster, then it counts the number of clusters sharing the clone ***

 `ctaa_analysis_result$Shared %>% dplyr::filter(Cluster == "T1")`